ostapkharysh/TwitterDataMining/README.md

 # TwitterDataMining-Analysis
 Project centered on analysis of data flow from twitter.
-Provide bot/human and geolocation recognition.
+Provide bot/human recognition by text analysis.